deis/example-guestbook-wercker/README.md

 DEIS_TOKEN: your Deis PaaS user token, which you can get from ~/deis/client.json file
 TAG: to be used for tagging your docker image e.g. 0.1
 ```
-The `Environment variables` above will be used by Wercker via [wercker.yml](wercker.yml) in you repository
+The `Environment variables` above will be used by Wercker App you have created reading pipeline steps from the  [wercker.yml](wercker.yml) in your App's repository

 5) Make changes to your code, push to Github and Wercker will do the following: